SaiD-OS/heartnbreath/README.md

 # Heart Rate and Breathing Rate Measurement

 ## Get Started
-Python is a prerequisite and must be installed on your system
+Python is a prerequisite and must be installed on your system :snake:

 > [!NOTE]
 > The below commands are for a Windows System.
 On a Linux system the activate and deactivate commands for the virtual environment change, make the change accordingly.